hieuvp/learning-python/learn-the-basics/variables-and-types/README.md

 <br />

-Mixing operators between numbers and strings is not supported:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=unsupported_operators.py) -->
 <!-- The below code snippet is automatically added from unsupported_operators.py -->

 ```py
 # Mixing operators between numbers and strings is not supported

 ONE = 1
 TWO = 2
 HELLO = "hello"